Imprinting persistent currents in tunable fermionic rings

-We investigate the effect of the local perturbation on the current in the strongly interacting regime as well, increasing its height to $V_0/E_F \simeq 0.2$ to boost the vortex nucleation, given the expected higher sound speed in this regime.
+We investigate the effect of the local perturbation on the current in the strongly interacting superfluids as well, changing its height to $V_0/E_F \simeq 0.2$, corresponding to the lowest value of $V_0$ experimentally accessible in this regime (see Appendix A).
 Figure \ref{Fig4}(e) shows the comparison between the defect-induced current decay in the different superfluid regimes.
 Similarly to the BEC superfluid, the BCS one presents a critical circulation of $w_c = 5$, whereas we observe no decay for any of the accessible currents in the UFG superfluid.
-Also in the BCS superfluid the current decay is observed to go along with the entrance of vortices in the ring density, which happens over a timescale similar to that in the BEC regime (orange diamond in Fig.~\ref{Fig4}(c-d)), suggesting a similar decay dynamics.
-However, given the higher sound speed $c_s$ in the BCS superfluid, in such regime the current decay is observed to happen for a smaller relative velocity at the inner ring radius, namely corresponding to $0.18 \, c_s$, instead of $0.46 \, c_s$ as for BEC.
-This gap is hardly explained by the different $V_0$ used in the two regimes, as we numerically verified that $w_c$ in BEC superfluid only slightly changes upon increasing $V_0 > 0.1 \, E_F$.
-Furthermore, for the same defect height, $w_c$ in the BCS regime is observed to be much smaller than for the UFG superfluid, despite the relatively small difference in $1/k_F a$ and expected $c_s$.
-Such observations are consistent with pair breaking excitations lowering the velocity threshold for vortex nucleation, as suggested also by the lower $w_{\mbox{ {max}}}$ measured in BCS superfluid and by previous results on the vortex shedding critical velocity in fermionic superfluids \cite{Park2018}.
-On the other hand, the UFG superfluid shows the highest critical circulation in absolute value, even for a relatively higher obstacle with respect to the BEC superfluid, consistently with the expected higher chemical potential and speed of sound at unitarity.
+Also in the BCS superfluid the current decay is observed to proceed along with the entrance of vortices in the ring density, which happens over a timescale similar to that of the BEC regime [orange symbol in Fig.~\ref{Fig4}(c,d)], suggesting a similar decay dynamics.
+However, given the higher sound speed $c_s$ in the BCS superfluid, the current decay is observed to happen for a smaller relative velocity at the inner ring radius, namely corresponding to $0.18 \, c_s$, instead of $0.46 \, c_s$ as in the BEC.
+This gap is hardly explained by the different $V_0$ used in the two regimes, as we numerically verified that $w_c$ in BEC superfluids only slightly changes upon increasing $V_0 > 0.1 \, E_F$.
+Furthermore, for the same defect height, in the BCS regime $w_c$ is observed to be much smaller than for the UFG superfluid, despite the relatively small difference in $1/k_F a$ and expected $c_s$.
+Such observations are consistent with pair-breaking excitations lowering the critical velocity for vortex nucleation, as suggested also by the lower $w_{\mbox{ {max}}}$ measured in the BCS superfluid and by previous measurements of the vortex shedding critical velocity in fermionic superfluids \cite{Park2018}.
+On the other hand, the UFG superfluid shows the highest critical circulation in absolute value, even for a relatively higher obstacle with respect to the BEC superfluid, consistent with the expected higher chemical potential and critical velocity at unitarity.